 Do you want to make a difference in the lives of families and individuals?
-Our family sciences programs will prepare you for a career in the consumer protection field, adoption agencies, foster care programs, individual and family therapy support services, population studies and demographic research, hospital-based family support, public health programs and more.
+Our family sciences programs will help you develop research and leadership skills with a focus on personal and civic responsibility.
+We prepare you for a career as a certified family life educator, professional counselor, child life specialist, marriage and family therapist and more.

 Programs in the Department of Family Sciences provide:

 - Rigorous academic studies